joelabc/joelabc/content/docs/experiences/fireball.md

 - Overwhelmed with excitement I let out a loud laugh and proceeded to look at my position relative to what I saw.
 Lost for an explanation I started ruling out common false positives and immediately pinged my friend who works in IMD for some answers.

 Turns out he and a few of his friends saw the same thing.
 As instructed I [reported this sighting](https://fireballs.imo.net/imo_view/event/2025/2674) on the website of IMO.
-After a few days the reports of this particular sighting started to come in and I was relieved to kow that this was
+After a few days the reports of this particular sighting started to come in and I was relieved to know that this was not my imagination.

 ### Conclusion